Pooja-Saskpolytech/Hotel_Dapp_Project/README.md

 # Run Project

 Steps to run in Remix.
-To amke this project to run  deploy by enter two values with deploy(booleanValue,etherValue) (true,1000000000000000) true to use fixed value (false,100000000000000) false for using pricefeedValue'
+To make this project to run follow the below steps.
+Deploy the contract by entering two values with deploy(booleanValue,etherValue) (true,1000000000000000) true to use fixed value (false,100000000000000) false for using pricefeedValue'